Skip to content

 • The costs of recently completed work by local landscape architects, architects, and engineers

-• The experience of cost estimators with cost estimation for park construction
+• The experience of cost estimators on similar park construction projects

 Costs were developed for the over 30 amenities inventoried in RAP’s annual Park Conditions Assessment, as well as other priority park facilities and landscapes that impact the overall quality and character of the parks system.
 The elements are categorized into: